-Roasted tomato and vegetable soup with gin drizzle is a great soup for the summer season.
-I used a batch of seasonal veggies to make this simple and comforting soup.
+Roasted Tomato and Vegetable Soup with Gin Drizzle is a great soup for any season.
 Toss in some croutons and drizzle a bit of gin over the top before serving.
 So good!

-One of my coworkers must have been feeling the same way because she told me about a creamy tomato soup she had tried at a local restaurant.
-She mentioned that it was served with a drizzle of gin.
+A friend had told me about a creamy tomato soup she had tried at a local restaurant and mentioned that it was served with a drizzle of gin.
 Doesn’t that sound good?
+I really wanted to try this at home!

-Earlier in the season I made another summer-based soup.
-Warm avocado and pea soup is super-colorful and really tasty, too.
-Perfect for the summer!
+Earlier in the season I made a tasty summer-based soup: Warm avocado and pea soup.
+It’s perfect for the summer!

 If you need a great summer appetizer and you want to use up your tomatoes from the garden, try my yellow heirloom tomato gazpacho.
 This soup is served chilled and in shot glasses.
 You can enjoy it as an appetizer or as part of a light meal.